welvet/SillyTavern-MessageSummarize/README.md

 ### Todo
 - Figure out how to limit the number of regular chat messages injected into the prompt so they can be replaced by the summaries.
-- Ability to edit summaries from where they are displayed under the message
+- Ability to edit summaries.
 - Maybe include a few previous messages (or summaries) in the summary prompt, and specify that it should only include NEW events?
 This could aid in consistency and avoid duplicate info.
 - Include an option to prepend the user's last message in the summary prompt as well.
-- Add a button to transfer all summaries into a lorebook entry
+- Add a button to transfer all summaries marked for long-term memory into a lorebook entry